dscheinah/pwsafe/README.md

 The current state of development currently is alpha.
 This means the basic parts of the application are working, but are not tested very well.
 Also some features are still under development:
-* create a production container with build tool configuration
 * enable docker compatible logging for the PHP backend
 * improve the look and feel
 * user and group management with basic privileges